AzonInc/Doorman/docs/en/changelog/firmware.md

 Welcome to the latest updates!
 Here's a breakdown of all the **new features**, **improvements**, and important **changes** you need to know.
 Be sure to check out the **Breaking Changes** section for any actions needed to keep everything running smoothly.

 ## 2025.2.1
+### ✨ Improvements
+- **Fix Update Process**
+   Firmware updates are now correctly identified and retrieved for each specific firmware variant.

 ### 📝 Other Updates
 - **Nuki Component**
    The [ESPHome_nuki_lock](https://github.com/uriyacovy/ESPHome_nuki_lock) component now runs on IDF, removing the need for the Arduino framework.